Fiorino12/progetto-inferenza/README.md

 Final project of the course Statistical Inference at Politecnico di Milano, it focuses on  the forecast through a linear model of the number of goals that a team scores during a season and an ANOVA analysis of the mean goal scored in the top 5 european leagues.
-The features of the model have been selected through the AIC parameter.
+The features of the model have been selected through the AIC measure.
 The features have being selected from the main important ones such as: ball possession, shots, aerials won, yellow and red cards.